General Agentic Planning Through Simulative Reasoning with World Models: Simulative Reasoning for Agentic Planning

-In practice, we implement each of these components by zero-shot prompting pretrained LLMs.
+In \S\ref{sec:experiments} below, we present an instance of \modelname with each of these components implemented using pretrained LLMs.
 While these LLMs alone are often insufficient for many complex agentic tasks, \modelname's divide-and-conquer approach combines existing LLM strengths like instruction-following, summarization, reflection, and tool use to allow agentic behavior to emerge.
-Benefiting from massive web-scale pretraining on next-token prediction $p(x_t \mid x_{<t})$, which is formally akin to world modeling, LLMs possess significant potential to serve as world models with natural-language state and action spaces~\cite{hao2023reasoninglanguagemodelplanning,hu2023language}.
-We approximately infer the world state $\hat{s}_t$ and action $a_t$ by sampling from the LLM-based encoder and actor distributions $p_h$ and $p_\nu$, respectively.
+Benefiting from massive web-scale pretraining on next-token prediction $p(x_t \mid x_{<t})$, which is formally akin to world modeling, LLMs possess significant potential to serve as world models with natural-language state and simulated action spaces~\cite{hao2023reasoninglanguagemodelplanning,hu2023language}.
+We approximately infer the world state $\hat{s}_t$ and action $a_t$ by sampling from the LLM-based encoder and actor distributions $p_h$ and $p_\alpha$, respectively.
 For planning, we optimize over the sampled actions $a_{t:T'-1}'$ using readily available tree search algorithms like Depth-First Search (DFS) and Monte-Carlo Tree Search (MCTS).